Brand awareness and Video.

 Video as Part of Your Brand Awareness Strategy

-Film / video are around now over one hundred years.
+Film / video have been with us over one hundred years.

 The history of film began in the 1890s, when motion picture cameras were invented and film production companies started to be established.
 Because of the limits of technology, films of the 1890s were under a minute long and until 1927 motion pictures were produced without sound.